prociow/sensorberg-dev.github.io/_posts/2015-07-01-Map-feature-on-our-Beacon-Management-Platform.md

 <img alt="Zoom on the map" src="/images/map2.png"  style="width: 800px;"/>

 <br/><br/>
-We'll also release soon a tool to design building plans in order for you to visualize properly and optimize the location of you Beacons within your facilities...
+We'll also release soon a tool to design building plans in order for you to visualize properly and optimize the location of your Beacons within your facilities...
 <br/>
 We are eager for your Feedback!
 <br/><br/>